 Under the Hood

 As upper eyelid skin ages, patients notice a significant amount of hooding.
 Sometimes, the extra skin is so impressive that it can touch your eyelashes.
 For many women, the extra skin affects their ability to apply make-up, leads to a tired appearance and can prevent vision.
-In come cases, injecting a neurotoxin (Botox, Dysport, or Xeomin) into the upper eyelid can cause the eyelid to rise giving a more awake appearance.
+In some cases, injecting a neurotoxin (Botox, Dysport, or Xeomin) into the upper eyelid can cause the eyelid to rise to give a more awake appearance.
 In other cases, patients are happier removing an ellipse of skin to give a more tailored appearance.
 Upper eyelid surgery is often performed in the office under local anesthesia (lidocaine) or can be combined with other procedures in the operating room.
-When performed in the office, we often give patients three things to help them relax: valium, vicodin and a little Sinatra.
+When performed in the office, we often give patients three things to help them relax: Valium, Vicodin and a little Sinatra.
 It works every time!

 Circle the Problem